 In October of 2021, the Bloom & Grow Garden Society installed their Monarch butterfly sculpture in downtown Winter Garden as a gift to the city for their help and support of our Spring Fever in the Garden festival.
 This significant piece of public art was designed by noted artist and sculptor, Don Reynolds.
 The copper beauty is in the new park so those who come to Winter Garden can enjoy it, too.

 Spring Fever in the Garden

-In April of 2022, we will celebrate our 20th annual Spring Fever in the Garden festival in downtown Winter Garden.
+In April of 2023, we will be hosting our annual Spring Fever in the Garden festival in downtown Winter Garden.
 It’s the quintessential ode to spring and nature with fun and activities for the whole family.

 The Bloom and Grow Garden Society has a mission: “To stimulate gardening through promotion and sponsorship of community projects and the protection and sustainability of native habitat; to promote and sponsor educational horticulture experiences and civic involvement.”
 Monies generated from our fundraising activities further these goals, not only through our own focused community projects, but also, by sponsoring targeted projects within the community.

 If your organization would like to be considered for 2023, please complete the

 Bloom and Grow Garden Society

 P.O.
 Box 97